title

 2010: 23.3%

 South Africa produces corn, wheat, sugarcane, fruits, vegetables; beef, poultry, mutton, wool and dairy products.
 It is the world's largest producer of platinum, gold, chromium.
 It has industries such as automobile assembly, metalworking, machinery, textiles, iron and steel, chemicals, fertilizer and commercial ship repair.
-All this wealth production is accompanied by the second greatest division in wealth as measure by the World Factbook's Gini Index – second to Namibia.
+All this wealth production is accompanied as of October 2014 by the second greatest division in wealth as measure by the World Factbook's GINI Index – second to Lesotho.

 Military expenditures as a percentage of GDP